FLUX-SE/all_docs/en_US/spat_revolution_doc/Third_Party_DiGiCo.md

 This means channel or group 1 on the desk will be source/object index 1 in SPAT Revolution.
 The same applies to a stereo channel or a stereo group.
 It is a single index for a stereo element.
-The communication between SPAT Revolution and DiGiCo is bidirectional - so when moving an object in SPAT Revolution, you will see that the parameters are changing at the external control window of the desk and vice versa.
+The communication between SPAT Revolution and DiGiCo is bidirectional - so when moving an object in _SPAT Revolution_, you will see that the parameters are changing at the external control window of the desk and vice versa.

 You can use console snapshots to create your various scenes/cues.
 When recalling snapshots, the external parameters will be recalled as well.